-Voters going to the polls across England
+Final voters cast ballots in local elections

 The council polls, in which 4,371 seats are being contested, are the first England-wide test of electoral opinion since last year's general election.

+The leaders of the four parties with MPs in England have all voted.

-There are full details on the Electoral Commission website about which ID is required in each of the pilot areas.
+Swindon, Woking, Watford, Gosport and Bromley have been running the voter ID trials - there are full details on the UK government website about which ID is required in each of the pilot areas.

+One Bromley councillor said on Twitter that five people had been unable to vote and that long delays were putting more off.
+And in Woking, a councillor said a voter was turned away because his form of ID, a Surrey County Council document with his picture on it, was not accepted.

+The prime minister's spokesman said all eligible voters in those areas had been told they needed to bring a form of ID.

+He said: "The vast majority of people are casting their vote without a problem.

+"This is a pilot, an evidence-based approach, and obviously we will consider the pilot and decide the best way to go forward."

-Everyone else will be able to vote as usual, and will not need to take their polling card or other form of identity with them.
+Everyone else is able to vote as usual - just by telling the staff in the polling station their name and address - and will not need to take their polling card or other form of identity with them.

-The weather forecast for Thursday is for cloud in the north and the west of England with patchy drizzle at times.
-Southern and eastern parts of England will be brighter and warmer with a fair amount of sunshine.
+There have also been plenty of dogs making the trip to polling stations, with voters posting their pictures on social media:

+Some other four legged friends have been getting in on the act:

 About two thirds of the results will be declared overnight on Friday.
 The rest are being counted during the day on Friday with results expected during the afternoon.